-If you are an IT-Security Expert or perhaps even just working in any sort of international business in the EU, you have possibly heard of BSI Grundschutz or BSI standards in Germany.
+If you are an IT Security Expert or perhaps even just working at an international company in the EU, you have possibly heard of the BSI Grundschutz or the BSI standards in Germany.
 You may have wondered what it is, does your organization comply with it or does it affect your business?
-Let’s get a closer look at the relation between BSI Grundschutz and Privileged Access Management (PAM).
+Let’s take a closer look at the relationship between the BSI Grundschutz and Privileged Access Management (PAM).

 From the Privileged Access Management perspective, there are several significant measurements under the second subject area (Organization and Personnel) of the IT-Baseline Protection we would like to address in today’s blog.

 The regulation for the creation and deletion of users and user groups: